elifesciences/observer/README.md

 The URLs look like:

-    /reportname/reportformat/
+    /reportname/

-For example, if you wanted all articles published in the last month:
+For example, if you wanted all articles published:

-    /published/rss/
+    /latest-articles/

 ## installation